Lapingold/SensorsArduino/README.md

 - **Make it possible to give commands to Marcai with hand-gestures

 ## Acknowledgements
-- [DHT11](https://learn.adafruit.com/dht/overview) Sensor for humidity and temeperature
+- [DHT11](https://learn.adafruit.com/dht/overview) Sensor for humidity and temperature
 - [APDS 9960](https://www.adafruit.com/product/3595) Sensor for brightness, proximity and RGB